-Established in 2012 as a quarterly screening series in Toronto, Canada, Shorts That Are Not Pants is now a series of quarterly curated events culminating in a festival weekend to be held November 2019.
+Established in 2012 as a quarterly screening series in Toronto, Canada, Shorts That Are Not Pants is now a festival weekend held each November.

-Your submission will be evaluated by our team and if chosen, will screen at our festival in November 2019.
-We have seven years of great programming experience behind us, with lots of audience momentum.
+Your submission will be evaluated by our team and if chosen, will screen at our festival in November 2020.
+We have eight years of great programming experience behind us, with lots of audience momentum.

 See some of the nice things filmmakers have said about us here: http://www.shortsnotpants.com/testimonials/

 Awards for Best Narrative Short, Best Documentary Short, and Best Animated Short, as well an Audience Award.
 Each award comes with a cash prize of $250 as well as a selection of fee waivers to other festivals, so you can continue your film's festival journey.